promised-ai/redpoll-website/content/blog/gamma.md

 theme = "light-transparent"
 +++

-Machine Learning is, at times, treated as an all-purpose panacea to any data woes one might have.
-This is in contrast to the limited capabilities of typical ML solutions that are widely available.
-Almost any model — from the humble perceptron to the formidable, pre-trained VGG-19 deep neural network — is very focused and limited in its immediate scope.
+Machine Learning is often treated as a panacea to any data woes one might have.
+This is in contrast to the limited capabilities of typical, widely available ML solutions.
+Almost any model — from the humble perceptron to the formidable, pre-trained VGG-19 deep neural network — is very focused and restricted in its immediate scope.
-The model is trained and tuned to perform one task well.
-These tend to be of little use for any other task, even one which is based on the exact same dataset.
+They are trained and tuned to perform **one task** well.
+These tend to be of little use for any other goals, even one which is based on the exact same dataset.

 In this post, we'll review a simple supervised classification task as it's commonly encountered, and deal with it via traditional ML methods.
 Then we